STATS 784 : Statistical Data Mining

 - Critically evaluate and explain fundamental statistical concepts such as under- and over-fitting, parametric and nonparametric methods, and the curse of dimensionality, within the context of BigData.
 (Capability 2, 3 and 4)

-- Competently be able to fit 2 or 3 methods well, such as decision trees and generalized additive models.
+- Competently be able to fit 2 or 3 methods well, such as decision trees and generalized additive models, including smoothing as a very useful tool.
 (Capability 2, 3 and 4)

-- Use R efficiently to solve BigData problems, including graphics.
+- Use R efficiently to solve BigData problems, including traditional regression using S formulas, and graphics.
 (Capability 1, 3 and 4)

 |Final Exam||40%||Individual Examination|